valiticat/demo/README.md

-This is my demo repo
+This is my demo app